 Have you tried selling any other products?

-We tried electronics but stopped because we realised that we can’t make money selling items like smartphones and tablets.
+We tried electronics but stopped because we realized that we can’t make money selling items like smartphones and tablets.
 Sellers might have a lot of books or CDs at home to sell, but only one smartphone or one tablet, so we thought it’s better for them to sell it directly on eBay or somewhere else.

 We started in 2013 buying used fashion and that’s great, it works fine.
 We sell it through our own shop and at eBay, but more at our own shop.
 After a year and a half, we now sell about one million Euros of fashion per month.
 We think it’s cool and it’s a big category for us.